YexuanXiao/STL-vNext/README.md

 This project welcomes contributions from anyone and is licensed under the **Apache-2.0 WITH LLVM-exception** license, the same as Microsoft STL.

-All development work is conducted on the dev branch.

 Before contributing, you should have a solid understanding of the C++ standard (for example, by reading [the C++ standard draft](https://eel.is/c++draft) or [C++ Reference](https://en.cppreference.com/)), and cite relevant sections when necessary.

 The build and testing process for this project is identical to Microsoft STL.
 Before submitting a Pull Request, ensure all tests pass against the Microsoft STL test suite.